 - conflicting judgments exist in the United Kingdom or other member states.

 Insofar as matters within the scope of the Recast Regulation and the Brussels I Regulation are concerned, they supersede the Brussels Convention on Jurisdiction and Enforcement of Judgments in Civil and Commercial Matters 1968.
-This is also true for the following member states: Austria, Belgium, Bulgaria, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Cyprus, Hungary, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Ireland, Romania, Slovakia, Slovenia, Spain and Sweden.
+This is true for the following member states: Austria, Belgium, Bulgaria, Croatia, Cyprus, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain and Sweden.
 The two Regulations also supersede a number of bilateral enforcement treaties that the United Kingdom had previously entered into with other member states.
 The Brussels Convention 1968 continues to apply between a limited number of territories and EU member states.
 The Lugano Convention on Jurisdiction and the Enforcement of Judgments in Civil and Commercial Matters 2007 (in force since 2010 and replacing the previous Lugano Convention of 1988) applies to enforcement of judgments given in Iceland, Norway and Switzerland on substantially similar terms to the Brussels I Regulation.

 The European system also includes three procedures aimed at simplifying and speeding up the process and reducing the cost of recognition and enforcement.
 Where these procedures are used, the resulting judgments can be enforced without the need for further registration in other member states.